neobepmat/docker-script/script/cladb80/Post installation.md

 ---

-## Benchmarks Tests - PostgreSQL 9.6
+## Initializing the container for PostgreSQL 9

 This section includes all the commands and settings to produce a PostgreSQL container with 9.6 version and to perform comparison tests with PostgreSQL 13